glenneaton/foundation_s/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `_s` from github.
+To set things up manually, download `foundation_s` from github.
 The first thing you want to do is copy the `foundation_s` directory and change the name to something else - Like, say, `mythemename` - then you'll need to do a five-step find and replace on the name in all the templates.

 1. Search for `'foundation_s'` (inside single quotations) to capture the text domain.
 2. Search for `foundation_s_` to capture all the function names.